Alexandercofa/RegentOfRigel/modding notes.md

 If this attribute is missing from a weapon then it's value is treated as "1".

 #### `split-into-missiles="<number>"`
 The number of missiles each launcher of this missile fires at once.
-Always consumes 1 ammo, regardless of the number of missiles are actually fired.
+Always consumes 1 ammo, regardless of the number of missiles that are actually fired.

 If this attribute is missing from a missile then it's value is treated as "1".